Sharp multiple testing boundary for sparse sequences: Sharp boundaries: beta-min condition and Gaussian noise

 that is, asymptotic conservative testing is impossible over $\Theta_b$ for any procedure. \end{corollary}

 We thus find the following sharp boundary for asymptotic conservative testing: it is possible when $a_b=\sqrt{2\log(n/s_n)} + b$ with $b=b_n\to+\infty$, but becomes impossible when $b$ is finite.
-It is interesting to note that a similar boundary with $b=b_n\to+\infty$ was identified in \cite{butucea18} for the so-called {\em almost-full recovery} problem when the risk is the Hamming loss and the goal is to correctly classify up to a $o(s_n)$ proportion of nonzero signals.
+It is interesting to note that a similar boundary with $b=b_n\to+\infty$ was identified in \cite{butucea18} for the so-called {\em almost-full recovery} problem when the risk is the Hamming loss and the goal is to correctly classify up to a $o(s_n)$ number of nonzero signals.
 In this view, Corollary~\ref{cor_ct} can be seen as an analogue of Theorem 4.3 in \cite{butucea18} for the multiple testing risk.
-A more detailed connection to the classification problem is made in Section~\ref{sec:orisk}.
+We refer to Section~\ref{sec:orisk} (and Section~\ref{sec:almostfullrecovery}) for a more detailed connection to the classification problem.

-\subsection{Adaptation}
+\subsection{~~Adaptation}

 The asymptotically minimax procedure \eqref{equidealthresh} requires the knowledge of the sparsity parameter $s_n$.
 A natural question is whether there exists an {\em adaptive} multiple testing procedure that achieves the minimax risk without using the knowledge of $s_n$.
 Such procedures do exist.
 Some will require an additional {\em polynomial sparsity} assumption: for some unknown $c<1$,